WeibelLab-Teaching/CSE_218_118_Fa20_Team_Orchid/README.md

 $ gem install bundler jekyll

-$ bundle exec jekyll serve (when in main folder of project)
+$ bundle install (only if you haven’t yet installed bundle)

 $ bundle exec jekyll serve (when in the main folder of project)